Paddle Billing

 Overlay checkout

-With overlay checkout, customers may change quantities and remove items — except where there's only one item left on a checkout.
+Overlay checkout includes an items list along with the payment form.
+Customers can change quantities and remove items, except where there's only one item left on a checkout.
 They can't add new items.

 Inline checkout